Schedule Annual Maintenance

 These vapor barriers can be combined with our perimeter drainage system, tucking into the wall flange to direct any water entering from the basement walls into the drainage system.

-If you live in Mason City, La Crosse, Eau Claire, Zumbrota, Oronoco, Maple Grove, Eden Prairie and would like a FREE, no-obligation basement waterproofing estimate, call or contact us today!
-American Waterworks of Minnesota, Iowa, and Wisconsin specializes in leaky basement waterproofing -- we have the experience, equipment, and best practices you need to keep your basement dry all the time!
+If you live in St. Paul, Bismarck, St. Cloud, Maple Grove, Eau Claire, Eden Prairie, Burnsville and would like a FREE, no-obligation basement waterproofing estimate, call or contact us today!
+American Waterworks specializes in leaky basement waterproofing -- we have the experience, equipment, and best practices you need to keep your basement dry all the time!
+We provide sump pumps, dehumidifiers egress windows, and more throughout Southern MN, North Dakota, Northeast IA & Western WI!

 our service area